thomaschristinck/numerical-methods/README.md

 # Numerical Methods in Electrical Engineering: Assignments

-This repository is a collection of Numerical Methods Assignments I wrote for a class at McGill.
+This repository is a collection of Numerical Methods Assignments I wrote for a class at McGill (ECSE 543).
 Each of these folders includes the code for an assignment, as well as a write up discussing the approach and results.

 ### Assignment 1